DOWNLOAD – PRODUCT DISCLOSURE STATEMENT

-Forward foreign exchange contracts are generally used by importers, exporters and investors who seek to lock in exchange rates for a future date in order to hedge their foreign currency cash flows.
-However, it is not only hedgers who can benefit from forward contracts.
-Any person may purchase a forward contract, if he/she is prepared to take a risk for the possibility of making a profit or incurring a loss.
+Forward deals are generally used by importers, exporters and investors who seek to lock in exchange rates for a future date in order to hedge their foreign currency cash flows.
+However, it is not only hedgers who can benefit from forward deals.
+Any person may purchase a forward deal if he/she is prepared to take a risk for the possibility of making a profit or incurring a loss.

-The forward contract trading zone on the easyMarkets online trading platform allows a client to perform future currency rate deals.
-If the client does not close the deal, it will exist until its pre-set date of maturity, or until the stop loss, take profit or limit price reaches the pre-determined rate, whichever comes first.
+The forward deal trading zone on the easyMarkets online trading platform allows you to trade over forward foreign exchange rates.
+If you do not close the deal, it will exist until its pre-set date of maturity, or until the stop loss, take profit or limit price reaches the pre-determined rate, whichever comes first.

-Let’s assume that you are in the Import-Export business and are uncertain and concerned about future fluctuations in currency exchange rates and you have contracted to purchase inventory for the price of USD 100,000 payable in 30 days’ time.
+Let’s assume that you are in the Import/Export business.
+You are uncertain and concerned about future fluctuations in currency exchange rates, and you have contracted to purchase inventory for the price of USD 100,000 payable in 30 days’ time.

-At easyMarkets you can lock in a specific future exchange rate, in order to avoid the unknown impacts arising from exchange rate fluctuations.
-For example, you are worried about increase of the USD compared to the Australian dollar.
+At easyMarkets you can lock in a specific future exchange rate, in order to avoid the unknown price impacts arising from exchange rate fluctuations.
+For example, you are worried about the increase of the USD compared to the AUD.

-You want to ensure the rate for a purchase of USD 100,000 at a later date, say 30 days from today (you may actually select a date that can be any business day up to three months from today’s date).
-You could purchase a forward contract, buying USD 100,000 and selling Australian dollars, dated 30 days from today at USD 0.9986 per Australian dollar.
+You want to ensure the rate for a purchase of USD 100,000 at a later day, say 30 days from today (you may actually select a date that can be any business day up to three months from today’s date).
+You could purchase a forward deal, buying USD 100,000 and selling AUD, dated 30 days from today at USD 0.9986 per Australian dollar.

 - The exchange rate at the specified date is 1.0050.
 In this case, you lose only AUD 637.70.
 This amount is the difference between USD 100,000 converted at 0.9986 (AUD 100,140.19) and USD 100,000 converted at 1.0050 (AUD 99,502.49).